abhiShandy/abhishandy/README.md

 # About me

-Currently, I'm fluent in Typescript, AWS and MongoDB.
+I'm fluent in JavaScript/TypeScript, AWS and MongoDB.
 I have used React, HTML, CSS, Python, C++ in the past.

 Although, I am working as a web dev right now, I have spent several years in grad school doing scientific computing for materials engineering.
 Checkout my [Google Scholar](https://scholar.google.com/citations?user=S_F5jlQAAAAJ&hl=en).